KurtPfeifle/ippsample/.github/ISSUE_TEMPLATE.md

 ### Prerequisites

+The more checkmarks you can set below, the higher is the probability that your issue is processed soon:

-- [ ] I have written a descriptive issue title
+- [ ] I have written a descriptive issue title.
-- [ ] I have checked: this issue is specific to the AppImage version of ImageMagick; it does not occur with a "standard" installed package (.rpm, .deb, ...)
+- [ ] I have checked: this issue is specific to the AppImage version of the IPP Sample software; it does not occur with a "standard" installed package (.rpm, .deb, ...).
-- [ ] I have verified that I am using the latest version of ImageMagick (`magick convert -version`)
+- [ ] I have verified that I am using the latest version of the IPP Sample software.
-- [ ] I have searched [open](https://github.com/ImageMagick/ImageMagick/issues) and [closed ImageMagick](https://github.com/ImageMagick/ImageMagick/issues?q=is%3Aissue+is%3Aclosed) issues.
-I am sure it has not already been reported
+- [ ] I have searched [open](https://github.com/istopwg/ippsample/issues) and [closed IPP Sample](https://github.com/istopwg/ippsample/issues?q=is%3Aissue+is%3Aclosed) issues.
+I am sure it has not already been reported already.
-- [ ] I have searched [open](https://github.com/KurtPfeifle/ImageMagick/issues) and [closed AppImage/ImageMagick](https://github.com/KurtPfeifle/ImageMagick/issues?q=is%3Aissue+is%3Aclosed) issues.
-I am sure it has not already been reported
+- [ ] I have searched [open](https://github.com/KurtPfeifle/ippsample/issues) and [closed AppImage/IPP Sample](https://github.com/KurtPfeifle/ippsample/issues?q=is%3Aissue+is%3Aclosed) issues.
+I am sure it has not already been reported already.

 ### Description
 <!-- A description of the bug or feature -->